 Gait & Posture Correction

-Seek help from physical therapists to fix posture or gait issues that can be the contributing factors to buttock pain.
+Seek help from physical therapists to fix posture or gait issues that can be contributing factors to buttock pain.

 This ensures the correct mechanism of the body while walking, sitting, and even standing to reduce further discomfort.